A Fluid Generalization of Membranes: Abstract

 \section{Abstract}

 In a certain sense a perfect fluid is a generalization of a point particle.
 This leads to the question as to what is the corresponding generalization for extended objects.
-The lagrangian formulation of a perfect fluid is much generalized and this has as a particular example a fluid which is a classical generalization of a membrane, however there is as yet no indication of any relationship between their quantum theories.
+Here the lagrangian formulation of a perfect fluid is much generalized by replacing the product of the co-moving vector which is a first fundamental form by higher dimensional first fundamental forms; this has as a particular example a fluid which is a classical generalization of a membrane; however there is as yet no indication of any relationship between their quantum theories.

 { }